Working with Us

 Yes.
 These are very important issues in our clients’ lives, and we make sure we are involved.
 We help our clients reach their goals—not just invest their money.
 There are a lot of factors to consider when thinking about saving for college, buying a second home, investing in real estate, leasing a car, refinancing, etc. We empower our clients so they can make the best financial decisions possible.

-Typically, we see our clients between two and four times per year—and more often if necessary.
+Typically, we see our clients between two and four times per year—either in person or virtually.
 It’s important for us to know what is happening in your life so we can determine if there are any financial implications and/or strategies we can recommend.
 For example, it’s always helpful if we know about any large one-time expenses in advance, any changes to your employment, issues at work, or hundreds of other issues that can come up in a conversation.
 We take advantage of the quarterly meeting to go over a client’s portfolio’s performance over the last three months.
 It is a great time to discuss what’s happening in the economy and in financial markets, what we predict for the future, and any specific allocation changes we recommend for a client’s portfolio.

 Definitely.
 Since we don’t charge by the hour, our clients feel welcome to call us with any questions, issues, or just to brainstorm.
 We look forward to these calls and take pride in our ability to help our clients in any way we can.